 2. Which is better, a neck pillow or a head pillow?

 Actually, a cervical pillow is both a neck pillow and a head pillow.
 Cervical pillows although by design are made to target proper alignment for the neck, also by default must support the head as well, in order to maintain proper alignment and avoid other strains or injuries.

 3. What are the Benefits of Cervical Pillows?

 Since cervical pillows are designed to properly support and align both the head and neck, they help you get a night of better and more restful sleep, can prevent reoccurring neck pain or headaches, help you heal after surgery or other severe injuries like whiplash, and can correct posture-related strains.
 With so many benefits, there is no reason not to try a cervical pillow!

 4. What are the Differences Between Cervical Pillows?

-There are 5 main different types of cervical pillows: cradle pillows, neck pillows, side pillows, cervical rolls, comfort pillows.
+There are 5 main different types of cervical pillows: cradle pillows, neck pillows, side pillows, cervical rolls, and comfort pillows.
 Although the shapes sizes and patented “names” can vary greatly between manufacturers.

 The neck pillow supports both side and back sleepers by cradling the natural curve of your neck.
 They come in a variety of shapes and sizes from cylindrical pillows to standard-sized firm foam pillows.